decred/dcrdocs/docs/governance/politeia/proposal-guidelines.md

 ignored.
 Be precise in your use of technical terms, realistic in your projections, and bring your A game in the comments.

+#### Speak to a broad audience

+Some proposals will necessarily contain complex concepts and jargon.
+This is fine.
+Be aware however that not all stakeholders will be experts in your domain.
+You'll need their votes too.
+Take part of your proposal to explain any complex ideas in simple, easy-to-understand language all stakeholders can understand.

 #### Build Credibility

 The bigger the proposal, the more you will need to convince stakeholders you